digst/cloud/design.md

 #### Build

-The source of application and platform services are stored at the Platform Provider to support rebuilds even when an external code repository is out of reach.
+The source of application and platform services are stored at the GovCloud Provider to support rebuilds even when an external code repository is out of reach.

 **[Build Image]** Docker images are build from source using custom image maintained by SIT.